Digital marketing analysts estimate that the average American will be exposed to a jaw-dropping 4,000 – 10,000 advertisements every single day.

-While marketers may occasionally be constrained by copyright infringements when promoting externally, there are some fantastic examples of brands who have pulled off piggyback marketing to their advantage – many content and communications marketers are recognizing this accepted form of plagiarism as an art form in itself.
+While marketers may occasionally be constrained by copyright infringements when promoting externally, there are some interesting examples of brands who have pulled off piggyback marketing to their advantage.

 There are many quirky and effective examples.

-We love this more regional example, when the Stone Roses launched a teaser campaign utilizing their iconic lemon motif in the form of posters around the UK city of Manchester, 20 years after their last release.
+When the Stone Roses launched a teaser campaign utilizing their iconic lemon motif in the form of posters around the UK city of Manchester, 20 years after their last release.
 While fans began second-guessing and speculating on social media, German supermarket chain Aldi were quick to respond in kind with a citrus-based post and a quip about their lemons not being made of stone.

 It doesn’t necessarily have to be someone else’s ad campaign; newsjacking is common in the marketing circuit, and can prove highly effectively internally also.
 If you’ve got something to say, why not use a topic everyone is already talking about to get your message heard?
-Lego pulled it off with a timely, visual and funny ad during the Oscars:
+Lego, for example, has recreated its own Oscars photo by using Lego-figure celebrities.

 Next time you have a dry subject to promote and you’re struggling for inspiration, consider borrowing someone else’s ideas to get your message noticed!